Systems, Entities and Fields

 • Schema: the schema from which it originates.

-By clicking on the icon shown in the figure, it is also possible to filter by system, schema, type, data set, physical fields count, data categories, logical fields, creation and modification date, and hidden tables.
+By clicking the icon on the top-right as shown in the figure, it is also possible to filter by System, schema, type, data set, Physical Fields count, concepts, attributes, creation and modification date, and hidden tables.

 Physical Entities Filter button